Gageperrin/it-notes/aws-sap-c01/deployment-and-management.md

 3. Create a maintenance window (schedule, duration, targets, tasks).
 4. `AWS-RunPatchBaseline` **runs* with a baseline and targets, then lastly a compliance component through Systems Manager inventory.

+### State Manager

+AWS Systems Manager State Manager is a secure and scalable configuration management service that automates the process of keeping your Amazon EC2 and hybrid infrastructure in a state that you define.
+The following list describes the types of tasks you can perform with State Manager:
+* Bootstrap instances with specific software at start-up
+* Download and update agents on a defined schedule, including SSM Agent
+* Configure network settings
+* Join instances to a Windows domain (Windows instances only)
+* Patch instances with software updates throughout their lifecycle
+* Run scripts on Linux and Windows managed instances throughout their lifecycle